aleutcss/tools.functions/README.md

 # Functions

-The inuitcss `functions` module—like `mixins`—contains a few framework functions that are **required** for using any of the rest of inuitcss.
+The aleutcss `functions` module—like `mixins`—contains a few framework functions that are **required** for using any of the rest of aleutcss.

 Install using Bower: